-\textbf{Agentic VLMs.} An emerging line of research treats VLMs as autonomous tool users that can invoke external modules or produce executable artefacts to compensate for perceptual or reasoning gaps.
+\textbf{Agentic LVLMs.} An emerging line of research treats LVLMs as autonomous tool users that can invoke external modules or produce executable artefacts to compensate for perceptual or reasoning gaps.
 LVLM-COUNT~\cite{qharabagh2024lvlm} decomposes enumerative queries into sub-counts solved by a specialized counting utility, yielding gains on counting benchmarks.
 Visual Sketchpad~\cite{hu2024visual} endows multimodal LMs with a drawable canvas, letting them sketch auxiliary lines and marks.
 Code execution agents such as ViperGPT~\cite{suris2023vipergpt} translate natural-language questions into Python scripts that orchestrates off-the-shelf vision tools, achieving state-of-the-art results on compositional visual queries.
-While Toolformer~\cite{schick2023toolformer} shows that language models can self-supervise the decision of when and how to call external APIs.
-Although these approaches boost task performance, they do not enrich the models’ intrinsic reasoning capabilities.
+Toolformer~\cite{schick2023toolformer} shows that language models can self-supervise decisions about when and how to call external APIs.
+Although such tool-using approaches improve task performance, they do not necessarily enrich models' intrinsic reasoning capabilities.
 In contrast, our work embeds an explicit reasoning pathway directly into the visual input to overcome these limitations.